Postgraduate (12 months, 15 months full-time, part-time)

 Throughout our course you'll develop advanced knowledge and skills in the diverse areas of applied bioscience, emphasising on medical applications You'll also develop a comprehensive understanding of advanced analytical techniques.
 Upon completion of your Masters, you'll be able to confidently design, execute and critically analyse both independent and group based scientific research in an appropriate area of applied bioscience.

 You'll be immersed in an environment that mirrors a modern laboratory setting and benefit from the expertise of our Biomedical Science team and their intimate knowledge and collaborations within the field of bioscience.
-Using our purpose-built laboratory facilities, you'll be in the heart of our rapidly evolving scientific environment.

 Benefit from being in the centre of Cambridge, home of world-renowned research laboratories, including the Wellcome Trust Sanger Institute, Addenbrooke's and the Babraham Research Institute

 Healthcare is a rapidly growing and constantly evolving sector.
 MSc Applied Bioscience course encourages the development of specialist cross-disciplinary laboratory skills, such as molecular genetics and bioinformatics, accompanied by an emphasis on professional practice.
 Graduates from the MSc Applied Bioscience course will have training to progress into a wide range of careers within the sciences, including industry and academic research, clinical trials, product development, production and quality assurance.